+11.4.a.
+After a permit application has been approved, but before a permit is issued, the applicant shall file with the Secretary, on a form prescribed by the Secretary, a bond or bonds for performance made payable to the Secretary and conditioned upon the faithful performance of all of the requirements of the Act, the rules promulgated thereof, the permit, and the reclamation plan.

-- 11.4.a.
-When the applicant elects to bond in increments as specified in subsection (a), section 11, of the Act, the following conditions shall apply - 11.4.a.1.
-A bond in the appropriate amount shall be filed with the Secretary for that increment of land within the permit area upon which the operator will initiate and conduct surface mining and reclamation operations.
-As succeeding increments of surface mining and reclamation operations are to be initiated and conducted within the permit area, the operator shall prior to land disturbance file with the Secretary and receive approval of an additional bond or bonds in accordance with subsection 11.3 of this section; - 11.4.a.2.
-Once the operator has chosen to proceed with bonding either the entire permit area or with incremental bonding, he shall continue bonding in that manner for the term of the permit.
-The minimum amount of bond furnished shall be ten thousand dollars (\$10,000).
-If incrementally bonded, the minimum bond shall be \$10,000 per increment. - 11.4.a.3.
+- 11.4.a.1.
+The bond or bonds shall cover the entire permit area, or an identified increment of land within the permit area upon which the operator will initiate and conduct surface coal mining and reclamation operations during the initial term of the permit. - 11.4.a.2.
+As surface coal mining and reclamation operations on succeeding increments are initiated and conducted within the permit area, the permittee shall file with the Secretary and receive approval of an additional bond or bonds to cover such increments in accordance with this section - 11.4.a.3.
 A cumulative bond schedule shall be submitted to the Secretary listing the areas covered by the initial bond and for the addition of other acreage as it is affected.
-Independent increments will be of sufficient size and configurations so as to provide for efficient and contemporaneous reclamation operations.
-The amount of bond required to obtain a permit shall include the full reclamation cost of the initial area being affected; and

-11.4.a.4.
-When the applicant elects to "increment" the amount of the bond during the term of the permit, he shall indicate the initial and successive incremental disturbed areas on the proposal map and shall specify the proportion of the total bond amount which will be filed prior to commencing operations on each incremental area.
+Independent increments will be of sufficient size and configurations so as to provide for efficient reclamation operations should reclamation by the Secretary become necessary pursuant to section 12.4 of this rule. - 11.4.a.4.
+When the applicant elects to "increment" the amount of the bond during the term of the permit, he shall identify the initial and successive areas or increments for bonding on the permit application's proposal map submitted for approval, as provided for in sections 11 and 12 of the Act and section 11 of this rule, and shall specify the bond amount to be provided for each area or increment.
+The minimum amount of bond furnished per increment shall be ten thousand dollars (\$10,000); and - 11.4.a.5.
+An operator shall not disturb any surface areas, succeeding increments, or extend any underground shafts, tunnels or operations prior to acceptance by the Secretary of the required performance bond.
 The scheduled amount of each bond increment shall be filed in the sequence approved in the permit, and shall be filed with the Secretary at least thirty (30) days prior to the commencement of surface coal mining and reclamation operations in the subject incremental area.